 - Teaches them the importance of responsible digital citizenship

 - Teaches them why their privacy matters and how to protect it

 Question: Is Facebook-for-children necessary if there are other kid-centric social networks out there already?

 With children spending more time online, sometimes more than all other daily activities combined, it’s important to assess the influence this media has over your child, and ultimately your family.
 There are a dozen kids-only social networks out there that were created with your child in mind from the get-go, not as an afterthought, and Yoursphere is one of them.

-At Yoursphere, your child’s online safety and privacy are the founding principles of the company, and will continue to be a priority.
 Compliance with COPPA is difficult, challenging and expensive, as you’ve seen with Facebook’s struggles.
 But thanks to the expertise of the FTC’s Safe Harbor provider, PRIVO, Yoursphere is able to offer a COPPA compliant solution, and we haven’t deprived members of any social networking benefits.